JDACS4C-IMPROVE/docs/content/Models-Paccman_MCA.rst

 =================
-PaccMann (MCA)
+PaccMann-MCA
 =================
 Prediction of AntiCancer Compound sensitivity with Multi-modal Attention-based Neural Networks

 Model Architecture
 --------------------
-The Paccmann-MCA model is composed of a network propagation layer, an attention-based gene expression encoder, a SMILES embedding layer and a SMILES encoder.
+The PaccMann-MCA model is composed of a network propagation layer, an attention-based gene expression encoder, a SMILES embedding layer and a SMILES encoder.
 The gene expression encoder generates attention weights to encode the cell-line gene expression.
 The model uses multiscale convolutional attention (MCA) mechanism for the SMILES encoders.
 The MCA mechanism enables to incorporate both positional information and long-range dependencies using a combination of convolutional layers and contextual attention mechanisms.
-Finally the encoded drug and cell-line features are concatenated and input to fully connected dense layers to predict the drug response.
+Finally the encoded drug and cell-line features are concatenated and inputted to fully connected dense layers to predict the drug response.

 Feature Representation
 --------------------